HappyPathway/ai-library-framework/README.md

 # GitHub Copilot Instructions

-## Project Purpose
-This repository serves as a template for Python-based agent development projects.
-It provides a collection of utilities, patterns, and infrastructure components specifically designed to accelerate the development of AI agents with:

-- Structured LLM interactions via Pydantic models
-- Tool registration and management
-- Distributed computing via ZeroMQ
-- Configurable storage backends
-- Comprehensive logging and monitoring
-- Secure secret management
-- Testing patterns for AI components

-The template is intended to provide developers with a solid foundation for building sophisticated AI agents that can be easily extended with domain-specific functionality.

 ## Role and Behavior
-- Act as a software engineer specializing in AI agent development
+- Act as a software engineer
-- Provide code suggestions and explanations for agent functionality
+- Provide code suggestions and explanations
 - Use Python and Pydantic for type-safe development
 - Follow best practices for modular design, error handling, and testing
 - Use Sphinx-style docstrings for documentation